DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 ***

 ###Training model
 Since we now have both the images data and labels represented vectors of real numbers, we are ready to apply a machine learning algorithm.
-The algorithm should learn the patterns in the images that identify the character in the label.

-Here we will use the Julia version of the popular Random Forest algorithm.

 ###How  Julia compares to matlab for image compression

 Red ,Green and Blue.